-4. Intra-day crystallised Losses
+5. Intra-day crystallised Losses

-Intraday Crystallised mark to market Losses (ICMTM) on all trades which are executed and results into closing out of open positions are collected as margins on a real time basis.
+Intraday Crystallised mark to market Losses (ICMTM) on all trades which are executed and results into closing out of open positions are collected as margins on a real time basis in Cash Market segment and Commodity Derivatives segment.

-5. Mark to market margins
+6. Mark to market margins

-All open positions are subject to daily mark to market and it is collected or levied as margin to clearing members.
+All open positions are subject to daily mark to market, and it is collected or levied as margin to clearing members in Cash Market segment and Debt segment.